-• At this point you should adjust the spot position so that it is near the end of the cantilever using the controls in the upper left hand corner of the video panel.
-Note that a decrease in Sum Signal indicates that light is spilling off the cantilever.
-The latter is undesirable and should be avoided.
-HINT For fine positioning hold down the
+• At this point you should adjust the spot position so that it is near the end of the cantilever u ing the control in the upper left hand comer of the video panel.
+Note that a decrease in Sum Signal indicates that light is pilling off the cantilever.
+The latter i undesirable page 28).

-'SHIFT' key on your keyboard while clicking the onscreen buttons which move the cantilever under the laser spot (See Step 8 on page 28).
+HINT For fine positioning hold down the 'SHIFT' key on your keyboard while clicking the onscreen buttons which move the cantilever under the laser spot (See Step 8 on and hould be avoided.